 All funds raised go towards environmental conservation and community upliftment through Kloof Conservancy.

 Two of our gardens were to have participated in the 2019 Kloof Conservancy Indigenous Open Gardens Show while the other two were on display at last year’s show and are on show again so that there can be some event for garden enthusiasts this year.

-To avoid causing confusion with our regular open gardens show this event is branded as “no-frills” as part of our Back to Nature initiative.
-As we cannot confidently predict visitor numbers, we will keep our expenses to the bare minimum.
+To avoid causing confusion with our regular open gardens show this event was branded as “no-frills” as part of our Back to Nature initiative.
+As we could not confidently predict visitor numbers, we kept our expenses to the bare minimum.

 34 Alexander Drive, Winston Park

 - Flora and Fauna Publications Trust will be present with their excellent books.
 Renowned author Elsa Pooley will be at the garden on Sunday morning.

 - Botanical Society of South Africa – Coastal Branch

 - Snake Country – Pat McKrill will have reptiles on display and will gladly engage in discussions on how to live in harmony with reptiles.